Chen An: Rebellion and as King of Liang

 In 322, Liu Yao was returning from a campaign in Chouchi.
 Although he forced Chouchi into submission, a plague had struck his army, and Liu Yao himself became deathly ill.
 While Liu Yao was returning, Chen An requested to meet with him, but due to his illness, Liu Yao turned him down.
 Chen An was offended at his rejection, so much so that he concluded that Liu Yao was dead.
-Before leaving to intercept the returning army, Chen An plundered Han Zhao's territory.
+Before leaving to intercept the returning army, Chen An plundered Former Zhao's territory.

 After reaching Liu Yao's party, Chen An was met with Liu's general, Huyan Shi (呼延寔) at the rear.
 Chen An ambushed and captured him but later invited him to join his army, still believing that Liu Yao had passed.
 However, Huyan Shi raised his voice at him and told him to kill him instead, causing Chen An to be enraged and kill him.
 He then had his brother, Chen Ji (陳集) to chase after Liu Yao but Chen Ji was killed in a counter-attack from Huyan Yu (呼延瑜).

 Chen An retreated to Shanggui and had his generals subdue Qian County (汧縣; south of present-day Long County, Shaanxi).
 The Qiang and Di tribes of Longshang all surrendered to Chen An.
 Chen An then declared himself King of Liang and appointed a number of titles for himself.
 Lu Ping (魯憑), a former subordinate of Huyan Shi and Chen An's Army Advisor, wept and said to Chen An, "I cannot bear to see your death!"
 Chen took his remark negatively and had him beheaded.
 Before he died, Lu Ping told him, "After you've cut off my head, hang it up in the marketplace at Shanggui, so I can watch Zhao behead Chen An in turn!"
 Liu Yao heard of Lu Ping's death and thought that Chen An's inability to gather talents will be his downfall.